Livermore’s Somerset Homes: 1968–1971 homes & subdivision history

 In the spring of 1968, builder H.C.
-Elliott cracked open a new parcel of land north of East Jack London Boulevard and introduced Livermore to what would soon become the Somerset neighborhood—though it started life as part of the larger Town Square development.
+Elliott cracked open a new parcel of land north of East Jack London Boulevard and introduced Livermore to his second series of homes in the Town Square neighborhood.

 At the heart of it all was the Somerset House, marketed as a “smart home” (back when that meant clever floor planning, not Wi-Fi).
 This flexible design came with two bedrooms, one bathroom, and plenty of room to grow.
 What some called an attic, Elliott called an unfinished second story—because the idea was simple: your home should grow with your family.
 Who needed a nursery when you had blueprints?
 The base model kept it modest, but for a bit more, you could finish that second floor with two extra bedrooms and a bathroom.

-Over time, the series of homes within the Town Square neighborhood earned their own identity, and Somerset was born.
+Over time, the series of homes within the Town Square neighborhood earned their own identity, and the name Somerset Homes was born.

 1968 ad for Somerset House model in Livermore, featuring expandable home with optional second story and unfinished attic space